-- Higher salaries were incurred in the second quarter of 2018 which included signing bonuses for key management positions and higher professional fees resulting from the Company listing on the TSXV in the second quarter of 2018. - Kuida was launched in the fourth quarter of 2018 and as a result additional costs were incurred for marketing and selling.
-These costs further increased through each of the quarters in 2019 as the Company stressed brand awareness and expanded distribution channels and markets. - In 2019, the Company completed the construction of and commenced operations in its cultivation, extraction, and analysis facilities in Ibagué, Colombia expensing non-capital related costs from the start of 2019. - Salaries increased on a quarterly basis as the Company prepared for growth on a global scale. - Q4 2019 includes a gain realized on the amendment to the acquisition agreement for ILANS. - Revenues in Q1 and Q2 2020 reflect lower revenues from the health centres because of the deferral of surgery revenues due to COVID-19. - Q2 2020 reflects the initial unrealized gain on changes in fair value of biological assets and reduced general and administrative costs in response to cost cutting initiatives with COVID-19.
+- Higher salaries were incurred in the third quarter of 2018 which included signing bonuses for key management positions and higher professional fees resulting from the Company listing on the TSXV in the third guarter of 2018. - Kuida was launched in the fourth quarter of 2018 and as a result additional costs were incurred for marketing and selling.
+These costs further increased through each of the quarters in 2019 as the Company stressed brand awareness and expanded distribution channels and markets. - In 2019, the Company completed the construction of and commenced operations in its cultivation, extraction, and analysis facilities in Ibagué, Colombia expensing non-capital related costs from the start of 2019. - Salaries increased on a quarterly basis as the Company prepared for growth on a global scale. - Q4 2019 includes a gain realized on the amendment to the acquisition agreement for ILANS. - Revenues in Q1 and Q2 2020 reflect lower revenues from the health centres because of the deferral of surgeries and associated revenues due to COVID-19. - Q2 2020 reflects the initial unrealized gain on changes in fair value of biological assets and reduced general and administrative costs in response to cost cutting initiatives with COVID-19. - Revenues in Q3 2020 reflect the decreased activity as a result of COVID-19 experienced in Q2 2020